An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

 \subsubsection{$\nabla$-geodesics $\gamma_\nabla$: Autoparallel curves}

 A connection $\nabla$ allows one to define {\em $\nabla$-geodesics} as autoparallel curves, that are curves $\gamma$ such that we have:

-That is, the {\em velocity vector} $\dot\gamma$ is moving along the curve parallel to itself: In other words, $\nabla$-geodesics generalize the notion of ``straight Euclidean'' lines.
+That is, the {\em velocity vector} $\dot\gamma$ is moving along the curve parallel to itself (and all tangent vectors on the geodesics are mutually parallel): In other words, $\nabla$-geodesics generalize the notion of ``straight Euclidean'' lines.
 In local coordinates $(\calU,x)$, $\gamma(t)=(\gamma^k(t))_k$, the autoparallelism amounts to solve the following second-order Ordinary Differential Equations (ODEs):

 where $\Gamma_{ij}^k$ are the {\em Christoffel symbols of the second kind}, with:

 where $\Gamma_{ij,l}$ the {\em Christoffel symbols of the first kind}.
 Geodesics are 1D autoparallel submanifolds and $\nabla$-hyperplanes are defined similarly as autoparallel submanifolds of dimension $D-1$.
 We may specify in subscript the connection that yields the geodesic $\gamma$: $\gamma_\nabla$.